MD-Kamrul-Islam/omi-portfolio/content/post/a_star_is_born.md

 +++

 ## A familiar story that never fails to squeeze tears out of the glands.

-Plot Originality: 2, Narrative: 8, Acting: 9, Music: 9, Direction: 7, Production: 8
+Plot Originality 2
+Narrative 8
+Acting 9
+Music 9
+Direction 7
+Production 8

 Pros:
 1. Bradley Cooper mesmerizes us with his acting prowess